 - Are you a U.S. citizen?
 With some lenders, if you’re a non-citizen or permanent resident, you may have to add a cosigner.

 - How much do you have left?
-If you don’t have a large enough amount of debt, then it might not be worth refinancing; you could save a small amount but applying for a new loan could impact your credit report.
+If you don’t owe a lot on your loan, it might not be worth refinancing; you could save a small amount, but applying for a new loan could impact your credit report.

-Private student loans can be refinanced, either with your original lender (if they offer it) or a new private lender.
-There are pros and cons to refinancing:
+These loans can be refinanced, either with your original lender (if they offer it) or a new private lender.
+You’ll want to consider both the interest rate and the repayment term when you’re deciding whether refinancing is right for you.

 - Pro: The most common reason to refinance a private student loan is to save money over the life of your loan, usually through a better interest rate and a different term (length of time you have to pay it back).